Military & Veteran College Scholarships & Grants

 For more information and to apply for the previous two scholarships: Please visit the AMVETS site.
 The scholarship cycle typically runs from January 20th through April 30th.

 The Pat Tillman Foundation Scholarship

 Average of $10,000 per academic year

-The Details: This scholarship is to cover either academic or living expenses and excludes investments, vacation travel, business expenses or personal entertainment.
-The award is chosen on merit, clear academic goals, extraordinary leadership potential, and deep desire for positive change.
-Veterans, active duty, to include National Guard or Reserves can apply.
+The Details: This scholarship is to cover either academic or living expenses and excludes investments, vacation travel, business expenses, or personal entertainment.
+The award is chosen on merit, clear academic goals, extraordinary leadership potential, and a deep desire for positive change.
+Veterans, active duty, including National Guard or Reserves can apply.
 They must be pursuing an undergraduate degree on a full-time basis.

-The Deadline: The application cycle typically opens February 1 and ends on February 28.
+The Deadline: The application cycle typically opens on February 1 and ends on February 28.

-The Details: This is a merit-based scholarship to persons on active duty in uniformed military services or honorably discharged veterans, to include the National Guard and Reservists.
+The Details: This is a merit-based scholarship to persons on active duty in uniformed military services or honorably discharged veterans, including the National Guard and Reservists.
 You need to be currently enrolled in an eligible STEM major at an accredited four-year college or university.
 Distance learning or online programs affiliated with major US institutions are also eligible.
 You also must have been deployed abroad in support of one of the Overseas Contingency Operations.
 This award is for tuition and fees, books, supplies, and equipment.